TheOneTheProdigy/DCC-Locomotive-Throttle/README.md

 - The controller will automatically shut down if no SSID is selected or entered in 4 minutes (to conserve the battery)

 **ToDo:**
-- Speed button repeat (i.e. hold the button down)
-- Deal with unexpected disconnects better
-  - automatic attempt to reconnect
-- Keep a list of ip addresses and ports if mDNS doesn't provide any
-- Remember (for the current session only) recently selected locos

 ### Command menu:
 - 0-9 keys = pressing these directly will do whatever you has been preset in the sketch for them to do  (see \# below)